mattgirdler/matthewgirdler.github.io/content/blogs/hugo-and-github-pages.md

 toc:
 ---

-In the absence of other ideas, what better way to christen a new blog than to explain how I made it.
+In the absence of inspiration, I thought what better way to christen this new blog than to explain how I made it!

 ## Background